 Students on full-time and part-time matriculated courses are surveyed once a year on all aspects of the course (learning, living, pastoral support, college) through the Student Barometer.
-Previous results can be viewed here.
+You can view previous results.

 14 Financial Assistance

 It is expected that all students will secure the necessary funds to cover their fees and living costs before arriving at Oxford.
 However, the University and its colleges have limited funds available to students who experience unexpected financial difficulties after starting their course.